+Words defined below are capitalized throughout the document for reference.
 Wherever the following words, phrases or abbreviations appear in the specifications, they shall have the following meanings when in reference to stormwater:

-CDOT STANDARDS shall refer to Colorado Department of Transportation Standard Specifications for Road and Bridge Construction or the Colorado Department of Transportation M&S Standards Plans List not include improvements to existing Town owned rights-of-way.
+CDOT STANDARDS shall refer to Colorado Department of Transportation Standard Specifications for Road and Bridge Construction or the Colorado Department of Transportation M&S Standards Plans List existing Town owned rights-of-way.
 "Development", "project" and 'improvement" may be used interchangeably in these Standards.

-DEVELOPMENT shall mean any permitted increase of imperviousness greater than 0.05 acres, or an improvement which results in a parcel's imperviousness percentage greater than the land use default impervious values (Table 3 below), or the creation of a PUD, or any parcel within the Uncompander River Overlay District.
-Development does
+DEVELOPMENT shall mean any increase of imperviousness greater than 0.05 acres, or an improvement which results in a parcel's imperviousness percentage greater than the land use default impervious values (Table 3 below), or the creation of a PUD, or any parcel within the Uncompange River Overlay District.
+Development does not include improvements to

-HISTORIC shall mean runoff, drainage, flows or any other reference condition refers to the condition present at the time of adoption of these Standards with the impervious area being what is legally on record with the Ouray County Assessor or the impervious area that can be clearly delineated with 2019 or earlier National Agriculture Imagery Program (NAIP) Imagery and is still present on the parcel at the time of Development.
+HISTORIC shall refer- to the condition as it relates to runoff, drainage, flows or any other reference condition present at the time of adoption of these Standards with the impervious area being what is legally on record with the Ouray County Assessor or the impervious area that can be clearly delineated with 2019 or earlier National Agriculture Imagery Program (NAIP) Imagery and is still present on the parcel at the time of Development.